MoePien/sliced_OT_for_GMMs/README.md

 # Sliced Wasserstein Distances for Gaussian Mixture Models

 This repository provides PyTorch-based implementations of sliced Wasserstein-type distances between Gaussian Mixture Models (GMMs).
 These metrics are useful for comparing distributions in high-dimensional spaces.
-Check out our preprint [(Piening and Beinert, 2025)](preprint) for more information and our main reference [(Delon and  Desolneux, 2021)](https://epubs.siam.org/doi/abs/10.1137/19M1301047) for background information!
+Check out our preprint [(Piening and Beinert, 2025)](preprint) for more information and our main reference [(Delon and  Desolneux, 2021)](https://epubs.siam.org/doi/abs/10.1137/19M1301047) and the concurrent article [(Nguyen and Mueller, 2024)](https://arxiv.org/abs/2411.14674) for background information!

 ## Features